Cupra Leon Review & Prices

 Reliability and problems

-The Cupra Leon is based on the SEAT Leon which tends to finish mid-table in customer satisfaction surveys.
-It’s been subject to various recalls that cover things like the rear suspension, seat belts, hybrid power systems and wiring harness, so it’s worth checking these have been sorted free of charge on any second-hand car you’re looking at.
+Cupra performed poorly in the latest Driver Power owner satisfaction survey, and the Leon has been subject to various recalls that cover things like the rear suspension, seat belts, hybrid power systems and wiring harness, so it’s worth checking these have been sorted free of charge on any second-hand car you’re looking at.
 Cupra Leons come as standard with a three-year/60,000-mile warranty.

 - Cash